 Town Attorney.
 The attorney for the Town of Huntersville, duly retained by the Board of Commissioners of the Town of Huntersville.

 Town Manager.
-The Town Administrator or Manager of the Town of Huntersville.
+The Town Manager of the Town of Huntersville.

 A traditional neighborhood incorporates design principles that produce compact, mixed use, pedestrian scaled communities.
 The following conventions are generally employed in the design of traditional neighborhoods.